Jian-Lu-gis/OctreetreeVoxelizedPointCloud/README.md

 # OctreetreeVoxelizedPointCloud
-PCL - based point cloud processing and experimental data preparation software
+PCL-based point cloud processing and experimental data preparation software.
-The main function：
+functions are：
-1.Point cloud visualization
+1. Point cloud visualization
-2.Octree computation
+2. Octree computation
-3.PCD->Points
+3. PCD->Points
-4.Create a dataset file
+4. Create a dataset file
 ...
-After compiling the program, first need to enter the working directory path, the working directory must include such as subdirectories
+After compiling the program, you first need to enter the working directory, which must includes the following subdirectories.
 * Boundary
 * ClassifiedData
 * Filtering